 To set a hearing, fill out an Uncontested Setting Slip and bring it to the courthouse.
 A clerk will set a court date for you when you file the form.
 The judge cannot grant the name change until 10 days after the last date the notice was published.
 Make sure your hearing date is scheduled for at least 10 days after the final publication date.

 If you did not already fill out the Order for Child's Name Change when you filled out your other paperwork, complete the form now.
 Complete all sections except for the date and signature line for the judge.

 Go to the hearing on the scheduled day and bring the order with you.
 The judge will ask you some questions and decide whether to grant the name change.
 If the judge approves of the name change, give the judge the Order so the judge can sign it.

 Once you get your signed order, you will need to contact every agency and office where you wish to change the child's name so they can update the child's information.
-They will usually require a certified copy of the name change order, which you can obtain for $3 from the Clerk of Court's Records Department.
+They will usually require a certified copy of the name change order, which you can obtain for a small fee from the Clerk of Court's Records Department.